petermr/normami/README.md

 # Building from source

-Norma can be built with maven3 and requires java 1.7 or greater.
+Norma can be built with maven3 and requires java 1.7 (sometimes 1.8) or greater.

 ## Contributing to development
 If you're interested in contributing please take a look at: [CONTRIBUTING.md](CONTRIBUTING.md)